Introduction to Luderitz Namibia

 Shark Island Concentration Camp

 During 1905-1907 the German authorities established a concentration camp on Shark Island.
-It was used to hold the Herero and Nama prisoners that were captured during the Herero Wars.
-The prisoners were used for hard labor in the area.
-Between 1000 and 3000 are estimated to have died due to the harsh conditions on the island.
-Their labor had been used mainly for the expansion of the city, the railway, the port and expansion of the colonial farms.
+The camp held the Herero and Nama resistance fighters captured during the Herero Wars.
+The slave labor was used mainly for the expansion of Luderitz town, railway, port and colonial farms.

 Water Source for Luderitz Namibia

 In South Africa, the Orange River just happens to flow through the kimberlite region.
 It picks up the diamonds in its current, it then carries them to the Atlantic coastline.
-Some are deposited at the mouth of the Orange River and others continue north up the coast to Luderitz Namibia.
-They are carried along by the Belguela current into Namibia.
-Thus, all of the diamond deposits in Namibia are secondary.
-Their source is the primary deposit located in the Kimberly region of South Africa.
+Some are deposited at the mouth of the Orange River but many others continue their journey north riding on the Benguela current.

-This migration actually raises the quality level of the diamonds found in Namibia.
-The transport erosion that occurs when the diamonds are moving removes impurities.
-They shed most of their impurities and this results in a very high ratio of diamonds that are of gem quality.
+As a result of the long migration, the quality of the diamonds found in Luderitz Namibia is very high.
+The transport erosion removes impurities and this results in a high ratio of gem quality diamonds.
 In Namibia, 85-90% of the diamonds found are of gem quality.
-As compared to only 15% gem quality ratio of diamonds found in South Africa closer to the source.

 Luderitz Ghost Town “Kolmanskop”

 Due to their mobility, the barchan sand dunes commonly form on the Aus-Luderitz road.
 In fact, there are many signs in the area warning of the drifting sands.
-Barchan sand dunes were not the only thing we found trying to cross the Aus-Luderitz road.
-There were a lot of ostrich in the area on the drive in and they were quite aggressive.
-They would race along side the vehicle and then dart in front of us.
+However, barchan sand dunes were not the only thing we found trying to cross the Aus-Luderitz road.

 The Luderitz Peninsula is in itself a splendor of natural wonders.
-It will intrigue the geologist and also the bird enthusiast alike.
-The geology of the Luderitz Namibia contains the oldest rock formations in Namibia.
-Gneiss outcroppings are easy to find and we stumbled upon a couple of them.
-The 4×4 challenges on the peninsula are also quite an adventure.
+It will intrigue the geologist and also the nature bird enthusiasts.
+Discover the oldest rock formations in Namibia on Shark Island.
+Prehistoric rock formations such as gneiss outcroppings are easy to find while you are exploring.

 In addition to novel geologic formations, there is a large flock of resident flamingos on Shark island.
 Their habitat is the shallow salt marsh on the peninsula.
 We were able to get some fantastic photos of them in flight which is quite rare.

-While visiting Luderitz Namibia you should definitely explore Agate Beach.
-It is located a few kilometers north of town and is a great place to catch the sunset or catch some waves if you are so inclined.
-However, the water here is absolutely freezing due to the Benguela current.
-See the Luderitz Namibia map posted above to see the location of Agate Beach.
+You should definitely explore Agate Beach.
+Agate Beach is located a few kilometers north of Luderitz town and it is a great place to catch the sunset.
+It also has surfing potential if you are so inclined.
+However, the water here is absolutely freezing due to the cold water Benguela current.

 Namibia – Fascination of Geology